Nature Adventures Camp Frequently Asked Questions

 What does my child need to bring to camp?

 Campers of all ages should bring a NUT FREE snack, refillable water bottle, a change of clothes and appropriate close-toed shoes; Crocs and sandals are not allowed.
 Insect repellent and sunscreen should be applied to campers before being dropped off.
 If your camper is attending Lunch Bunch, please send your child to camp with a NUT FREE lunch.
 If your child requires medication to be taken during the camp day or has allergies, please contact the Camp Director to make arrangements.
 Please consider packing a Trashless Lunch.

 How many counselors will be supervising my child?

-Nature Adventures Summer Day Camp maintains a ratio of 1 staff to every 5 campers age 3-6and 1 staff to every 7 campers age 7 and up.
-Each group is led by a Senior Counselor and a Junior Counselor, both are trained in CPR and First AID and are CORI and SORI checked.
+Nature Adventures Summer Day Camp maintains a ratio of 1 staff to every 5 campers age 3-6and 1 staff to every 8 campers age 7 and up.
+Each group is led by a Lead Counselor and a Counselor, both are trained in CPR and First AID and are CORI and SORI checked.
 Counselors are overseen by the Camp Director.